aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-trust.md

 ## Overview

-The [Aklivity Public MSK Proxy](http://aws.amazon.com/marketplace/pp/B09HKJ54CX) lets authorized Kafka clients connect, publish messages and subscribe to topics in your Amazon MSK cluster via the internet.
+The [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-h6q5n36fr3vao) lets authorized Kafka clients connect, publish messages and subscribe to topics in your Amazon MSK cluster via the internet.

-In this guide we will deploy the Aklivity Public MSK Proxy and showcase globally trusted public internet connectivity to an MSK cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.
+In this guide we will deploy the Zilla Plus (Public MSK Proxy) and showcase globally trusted public internet connectivity to an MSK cluster from a Kafka client, using the custom wildcard domain `*.example.aklivity.io`.
 Kafka clients will use TLS client certificates to verify trusted client identity.

-The following AWS services are used by [Aklivity Public MSK Proxy](http://aws.amazon.com/marketplace/pp/B09HKJ54CX) for this deployment.
+The following AWS services are used by [Zilla Plus (Public MSK Proxy)](https://aws.amazon.com/marketplace/pp/prodview-h6q5n36fr3vao) for this deployment.

 | Service                     | Required                                                                               | Usage                | Quota                                                                                         |
 | --------------------------- | -------------------------------------------------------------------------------------- | -------------------- | --------------------------------------------------------------------------------------------- |